seonghokim/Study/README.md

 To improve my understanding and skills of the C, C++ language, algorithm, data structure and etc, I'm reviewing C, C++ programming language, algorithm, data structure, etc again and organizing contents.
 I plan to organize each term and concept.

-Caution: The source code may differ from that written on the referenced site.
+[Caution] The source code may differ from that written on the referenced site.
 (Modified and in use)

 I update the source code or summary file daily :) (Except for work/employment preparation/special day like family trip)